-- Attract and retain outstanding students. - Provide foundational support structures for students to create positive student experiences and engagement. - Recognize and celebrate student accomplishments - Maintain a system of quality assurance processes and mechanisms to ensure the programs offered by the University of Alberta are of the highest quality.
+- Attract and retain outstanding students. - Provide foundational support structures for students to create positive student experiences and engagement. - Provide foundational support structures for Aboriginal students to create an environment that allows for positive student experience and engagement. - Recognize and celebrate student accomplishments - Maintain a system of quality assurance processes and mechanisms to ensure the programs offered by the University of Alberta are of the highest quality.